Bigcommerce vs. Magento 2: Which one is best for my online start-up Business?

 BigCommerce has an API that encourages app development by any third party, without any issues, which is also the case in Magento, making them no different in this regard.
 But BigCommerce makes some extra effort to attract its users and gives them more security and stability overall.

 This includes BigCommerce vetting apps in its own store, having developers available that can develop any kind of custom app for its users, and reduces the time and effort put in by the users themselves.

-As far as app development is concerned, you can also opt for BigCommerce or Shopify shop design services.
+As far as app development is concerned, you can also opt for BigCommerce.
 This is because they can streamline the shop development while optimizing the functionalities and features.
 In addition, they can help design the online shop while keeping in mind your business niche.

 BigCommerce has a built-in powerful security system against online fraud and hacking.
 In addition, it is also PCI compliant and has the ISO/IEC 27001 certificate, rendering it in line with international standards of utmost security.

-Since the users do not have to pay extra for this feature, as opposed to many other eCommerce development platforms, they are attracted to this gold standard of protection that BigCommerce offers, as the customer feel secure about their data with this enhanced security.
+Since the users do not have to pay extra for this feature, as opposed to many other eCommerce development platforms(such as Woocommerce development company and Salesforce Commerce Cloud), they are attracted to this gold standard of protection that BigCommerce offers, as the customer feel secure about their data with this enhanced security.

 Moreover, the fact that BigCommerce is easier to use has most functions and features already built into it, has pre-made theme options available for its users, and has to offer great customer and technical support, making it a quicker option to start an online business.

 BigCommerce does offer multiple pricing options to users, but each one has a certain cap on the online sales conducted per year.
 If sales in a certain year exceed the cap limit of your business’s pricing plan, BigCommerce prompts you to subscribe to a higher costing plan, which is not always a convenient option for the user.